wobuhuisuanm/azure-repos-vscode/TFVC_README.md

 ![Team Error indicator](assets/team-error.png)

-To sign in to your account, run the `team signin` command or simply click on that indicator.
-If your repository is a Team Services repository, you will be prompted to enter your personal access token.
-When you do, it will be stored securely on your computer and used to connect to Team Services.
+To sign in, run the `team signin` command or simply click on that indicator.
+If your repository is hosted on Azure Repos, you will be prompted to enter your personal access token.
+When you do, it will be stored securely on your computer and used to connect.
 If your repository is on Team Foundation Server 2015 Update 2 or later, you will be prompted to enter your username and password.
 After both are provided, they will be stored securely on your computer and used to connect to your TFS server.